 Health and Wellness

-The mission of the Massachusetts Dental Society (MDS) is to improve oral and overall health of dentists in the Commonwealth through member engagement.
-The MDS Dentist Health and Wellness Committee (DHWC) serves to provide resources and services to MDS members to improve their overall health and well-being.
-As a result of the recent coronavirus pandemic, we are all going to be faced with a variety of new challenges and stresses to our lives and normal routines.
-The DHWC would like to provide you with resources and tools to help address some of these challenges.
-Each week, we will routinely be sending out emails with wellness tips and encourage you to take a few minutes, engage, and take care of yourself.
-We also invite MDS members to join the MDS Health and Wellness Facebook group dedicated to the discussion of wellness.
+The Massachusetts Dental Society (MDS) Dentist Health and Wellness Committee (DHWC) serves to provide resources and services to MDS members to improve their overall health and well-being.
+We invite MDS members to join the MDS Health and Wellness Facebook group dedicated to the discussion of wellness.
 If we are in a good place physically, mentally, and emotionally, then we are better equipped to help those around us.
-We are all in this together.

 Resources